lxtGH/OMG-Seg/EMB.md

 ./tools/dish.sh gen_cls seg/configs/m2ov_train/omg_convl_vlm_fix_24e_ov_coco_vid_yt19_vip_city_cocopansam.py 1
 ```

-Once you finish converting the embedding, you will obtain the
+Once you finish converting the embedding, you will obtain the embedding file in your cache folder.

 ### Download Pre-trained Open-ClIP models.

 When generating the class embedding classifier, the scripts will automatically download the pre-trained CLIP models.

 If you are in China, you can use [HF-Mirror](https://hf-mirror.com/).
+Follow the step to set the default path.

 ```commandline
 pip install -U huggingface_hub